f5devcentral/xcedgedemoguide/README.rst

 ------------------------------------------------------------

 After creating a namespace, we can go on to creating an HTTP LB for the Kiosk in order to connect the Retail Branches running in-store Kiosk on AppStack to the Recommendation Service.
-Open the Service menu and navigate to the **Load Balancers** service.
+Open the Service menu and navigate to the **Multi-Cloud App Connect** service.

 .. figure:: ./assets/httplb-kiosk_0.png